yuanyji/batmud_blowtorch-plugins/README.md

 - `.mp e\n\s\w\ee\ww\ss\nn`: Manually adjust room position in different direction.
 - `.mp spl\spr`: Add or execute special command to\in cruent room, you can add at most of 2 command per room.
 - `.mp mt`: search or show detailed information of monsters in cruent room.
+- `.mp md 1/2`: toggle roominformation catch mode, mode 2 may help in some areas that have same roomlong but different circumstances descriptions, you should always use mode 1 and no need to adjust.
 - `.mp other chars`: Replace strings at designated location.

 ## Translation Commands